 The 2600 had only 128 bytes of RAM, 4K of ROM for the program, and a 1MHz 6502 processor.
 It was pretty challenging to do any game on it, much less a BASIC interpreter.
 However, by that time I was pretty experienced on the 2600.Halcyon Days

 In my world, Basic Programming did not last long.
 I made my way through the manual over the course of a weekend or two.
-Then it, and the the controllers went into a box, rarely to be seen again.
+Then it, and the controllers went into a box, rarely to be seen again.
 While this might seem sad and perhaps not the best use of a birthday gift, it did awaken in me a want to learn.
 This taste for programming would lead me to my first computer, the Commodore VIC-20 and ultimately a career in computers.

-Lucky for me, my context and experience with it combined a history with computers, allows me to appreciate what an accomplishment is contained within this cartridge.
-Still, it is best experience vicariously through others.
+Lucky for me, my context and experience with it combined with a history with computers, allows me to appreciate what an accomplishment is contained within this cartridge.
+Still, it is best experienced vicariously through others.
 So if you have the opportunity to fire up Basic Programming and just about any other Atari cartridge, you might want to give this one a pass.